itspluxstahre/glaciera/INSTALL.md

 ## Building and Installation

-Once you have the dependencies installed, you can build and install mp3berg:
+Once you have the dependencies installed, you can build and install glaciera:

 ```bash
 # Configure the build (this creates a 'builddir' directory)